PrabalPiya/dockerized-simple-web-app/README.md

 # Dockerized Simple Web Application

-This is a beginner-friendly DevOps project where I containerized a simple Node.js Express web application using Docker.
+This is a beginner DevOps project where I containerized a simple Node.js Express web application using Docker.

 The goal of this project is to understand the basic DevOps workflow of packaging an application into a Docker image and running it as a container locally.